ucbrise/mage-scripts/README.md

 Now that you have the log files locally, let's draw a graph representing our data.
 We have three data points (for each of the three scenarios), so we'll draw a bar graph showing all three data points.

 Run `jupyter notebook` to start an IPython notebook.
 A web page (probably hosted on `localhost:8888`) should open up.
+If you are running this on a remote server, you will see a line printed out in the terminal with a URL including a token; you'll need to change the IP address to the server's global IP address to access the notebook.
+For example, if the URL is `http://127.0.0.1:8888/?token=5b079c3e2b641555b7deb700908444e5f2c649d1a6b52925`, you should change `127.0.0.1` to the public IP address of the server, and then navigate your web browser to that URL.

 Click on `graphs.ipynb` and run the first few cells.
 Eventually, you will reach a cell labeled, "Simple, Guided Example".
 Run the next four cells, ensuring that the variable `simple_directory` is correct (this is the directory where the code will look for the log files you downloaded above).
 The next cell will show a bar graph with the data from the experiment you just ran.

 In a later section of this document, you will populate `logs-workloads-2` with the results of more experiments.